IIIF/api/image_api/image_api_1.2.md

 ### 2.3.
 Capabilities Request URL Syntax

-The IIIF Image API URL for requesting the set of features that the server supports SHOULD conform to the following URI Template:
+IIIF Image API implementations MAY support requests for a description of capabilities.
+The IIIF Image API URL for requesting the set of capabilities that the server supports SHOULD conform to the following syntax:
 ```
 {scheme}://{server}{/prefix}/capabilities.json
 ```